How to Make a DIY Minimalist Gallery Wall: The Best Layout Ideas

 Get the Free Gallery Wall Mock-Up Template

-I wanted my gallery wall to be all black and white photos.
-By making all the photos black and white, I can choose different photos that might not necessarily go together if they were in color.
-When they are all black and white, they have a unifying feature which helps to create that “gallery” look.
+By making all the photos black and white, I can choose different photos that might not necessarily look cohesive together if they were in color.

 It’s easy to change the photos in Canva to black and white by using the grayscale filter.
 This will help you see how the photos will look without color.

 Once you’ve settled on a gallery wall layout idea that you love, it’s time to print your photos.